 Australia set to pass sweeping cyber laws despite tech giant fears

-Australia’s two main parties struck a deal Tuesday to pass sweeping cyber requiring giants to help government agencies get around encrypted communications used by suspected criminals and terrorists.
+Australia’s two main parties struck a deal Tuesday to sweeping cyber laws requiring giants to help government agencies get around encrypted communications used by suspected criminals and terrorists.

 The laws are urgently needed to investigate serious crimes like terrorism and child sex offences, the conservative government said, citing a recent case involving three men accused of plotting attacks who used encrypted messaging applications.